JanssenProject/jans/docs/admin/auth-server/endpoints/authorization.md

 ## Using PAR

-TODO: Question: PAR is a separate endpoint, should it be part of this document for authorization endpoint?

-Janssen Server [supports PAR](../oauth-features/par.md)(Pushed Authorization Requests) to enable authorization using more complex authorization requests and making it more secure at the same time.
+As a separate endpoint, Janssen Server [supports PAR](../oauth-features/par.md)(Pushed Authorization Requests) to enable authorization using more complex authorization requests and making it more secure at the same time.

 Use Janssen Server configuration property [requirePar](../../reference/json/properties/janssenauthserver-properties.md#requirepar)